liliangan/structure-generation/README.md

 - `projectStructure.ignoredPatterns`: Patterns of files or directories to ignore (array)
 - `projectStructure.maxDepth`: Maximum directory depth to scan (number)
+- `projectStructure.outputFileName`: Output file name (without extension, .md will be added automatically), default is "README"

 You can access these configurations by: